 I smile.
-“I was actually working on a paper for communications, but I will let you read a bit of it when I am done.”
+“I was actually working on a paper for communications, but I will let you read my draft when I am done editing it.”

 I then slip off my shirt and jeans, and then head over to the ballet bar.
-It was smart of me to wear my workout clothes under.
+It was smart of me to wear my workout clothes underneath my outfit.
 No muss no fuss.

-When the instructor moves to check on some of other students, I call to her,
+When the instructor moves to check on some of the other students, I call to her,